 - crackers, crostini, or sliced baguette , for serving

 - Clean strawberries and remove tops.
 Cut large strawberries into quarters and small strawberries in half.

-- In a medium bowl, whisk together honey and balsamic vinegar.
+- In a medium bowl, whisk together honey, balsamic vinegar, and black pepper (if using).
 Add strawberries and toss to combine.
 Pour onto a parchment-lined, rimmed baking sheet, or into a baking dish.